• Skip to main content

 Ingredients

-• ¾ cup Dark Brown Sugar 159 g
+• ¾ cup (165 g) Dark brown sugar

-• ¼ cup Sugar white 50 g
+• ¼ cup (50 g) Sugar white

-• 1 Egg
+• 1 (1) Egg

-• 2 teaspoon Vanilla Extract
+• 2 teaspoon (2 teaspoon) Vanilla extract

-• 2 cups All-purpose flour 240 g
+• 2 cups (250 g) All-purpose flour

-• 1 teaspoon Baking powder
+• 1 teaspoon (1 teaspoon) Baking powder

-• 2 teaspoon Corn starch
+• 2 teaspoon (2 teaspoon) Corn starch

-• ½ teaspoon Kosher Salt
+• ½ teaspoon (0.5 teaspoon) Kosher Salt

-• ¾ cup Dried Regular Cherries
+• ¾ cup (103.5 g) Dried Regular Cherries

-• ½ cup Pecans chopped
+• ½ cup (49.5 g) Pecans chopped

 Instructions

-• Weigh or measure the dark and white sugar into a bowl and set aside.
-In another bowl, weigh or measure the flour, baking powder, salt, cornstarch, and run a whisk through to blend.
+• Weigh or measure the dark brown and white sugar into a bowl and set aside.
+In another bowl, weigh or measure the flour, baking powder, salt, and cornstarch, and run a whisk through to blend.

-• With a stand or handheld mixer, add the butter and sugars.
-Start on low speed, then increase till you have reached a medium speed.
-Continue at medium speed for 2 to 3 minutes.
-Stop and scrape down the sides and add the vanilla extract.
-Crack the egg into a small bowl to ensure no eggshells are added, then add the egg to the mixing bowl.
-Blend on medium speed until the egg is incorporated.
-Turn the mixer to a low speed and gradually add the flour mixture.
-After all the flour is added, I stop the mixer and scrape down the sides and across the bottom.
-Turn the mixer on for another 30 seconds to get the last of the flour mixture incorporated into the cookie dough.
-Stop and add the chunky chocolate chips, dried cherries, and pecans and turn the mixer on for a few seconds.
+• Turn the mixer to a low speed and slowly add the flour mixture.
+After adding the flour, I stopped the mixer and scraped down the sides and across the bottom.
+Turn the mixer on for another 5 seconds to incorporate the last flour mixture into the cookie dough.
+Stop and add the chunky chocolate pieces, dried cherries, and pecans, and turn the mixer on for a few seconds.
 The batter is thick, so you may have to mix a little by hand.

 NUTRITION DISCLAIMER